stevenbristol/less-js-routes/README.md

 Adds debugging info to the javascript file.

 ### Ignore
-* Takes and array of regex or symbols.
+* Takes an array of regex or symbols.
 * Will not generate a route if symbol or regex matches.
-* If symbol is passed the symbol must match the name of the controller without "_controller," so for the users_controller you would just pass :user.
+* If a symbol is passed the symbol must match the name of the controller without "_controller," so for the users_controller you would just pass :user.
-* if regex is passed regex is matched against any part of name (without "_controller"), so /admin/ will match on "admin," "admins," or "administrator." /min/ will match on "min," "admin," etc.
+* If a regex is passed the regex is matched against any part of name (without "_controller"), so /admin/ will match on "admin," "admins," or "administrator." /min/ will match on "min," "admin," etc.
-* If both ignore and only are used, generation uses a most restrictive approach.
+* If both ignore and only are used, ignore will trump only, taking a "most restrictive approach."

 ### Only

-* Takes and array of regex or symbols.
+* Takes an array of regex or symbols.
 * Will only generate a route if symbol or regex matches.
-* If symbol is passed the symbol must match the name of the controller without "_controller," so for the users_controller you would just pass :user.
+* If a symbol is passed the symbol must match the name of the controller without "_controller," so for the users_controller you would just pass :user.
-* if regex is passed regex is matched against any part of name (without "_controller"), so /admin/ will match on "admin," "admins," or "administrator." /min/ will match on "min," "admin," etc.
+* If a regex is passed the regex is matched against any part of name (without "_controller"), so /admin/ will match on "admin," "admins," or "administrator." /min/ will match on "min," "admin," etc.
-* If both ignore and only are used, generation uses a most restrictive approach.
+* If both ignore and only are used, ignore will trump only, taking a "most restrictive approach."

 ## Usage